• Home

 With rich soil to grow in, including compost and fish, the bushes will have enough food to get them growing well.
 However, there is a difference between huckleberries and blueberries even here.
 Blueberries generally require more room for both the bushes and root structure to grow.
 This means that the hole for the blueberries should be about 3 feet in diameter, while huckleberries will grow well in a hole only 2 feet in diameter.

-The development of smaller, denser fruit and vegetable plants, have allowed container gardeners to experience the pleasure of growing home grown food.
+The development of smaller, denser fruit and vegetable plants, has allowed container gardeners to experience the pleasure of growing homegrown food.
 These plants, known as dwarf plants, can be grown on porches, balconies, patios, and other small areas.
 Having little space for a proper garden is no longer inhibitive to food growth.

 Several varieties of dwarf blueberry plants are available and work very well when grown in pots.
 They produce well, and can produce up to ten pounds of fruit once matured.